 Micah 5:2 tells the Messiah will be born in a tiny, obscure town of Bethlehem.

-Zechariah 11:11-13, Psalm 41, Jeremiah 32:6-15 and Matthew 27:3-10 all tell about the Messiah's betrayal, that He will be betrayed by a friend, for 30 pieces of silver, which will then be thrown onto the Temple floor, that the money would then be used to buy a potter's field.
+Verses in Zechariah 11:11-13, Psalm 41, Jeremiah 32:6-15 and Matthew 27:3-10 all tell about the Messiah's betrayal, that He will be betrayed by a friend, for 30 pieces of silver, which will then be thrown onto the Temple floor, that the money would then be used to buy a potter's field.

 Malachi 3:1, Psalm 118:26, Daniel 9:26, Zechariah 11:13 and Haggai 2:7-9 tell that the Messiah will come into the Temple (as it was still standing) which is amazing in the timeline, as the Temple was standing until 70 AD when it was destroyed and has not yet been rebuilt.